 Knowing that we had an active day planned, I wanted to bring a potato side that didn’t need much work prior to serving.
 I decided to make a fancier version of my favorite Lemon-Basil Potato Salad

 I made the dressing a few days in advance.
 On the morning before we left for Scranton, I steamed the potatoes and tossed them in some of the dressing.
 I took them out of the refrigerator that evening about an hour before serving so that they could get to room temperature.
-Then I added sun-dried tomatoes, French feta and sliced fresh basil, a bit more dressing to ensure all was well coated and sprinkling of flaky sea salt.
+Then I added sun-dried tomatoes, French feta and sliced fresh basil, a bit more dressing to ensure all was well coated and a sprinkling of flaky sea salt.

 French feta is milder, creamier and less salty than Greek feta which is why I like it for this recipe.
 But any crumbled feta will work well.
 Striped Spatula provides a great primer about feta in All About Feta Cheese And How To Use It.